ytorg/Yotter/SELF-HOSTING.md

 Once done, you can run `sudo service nginx reload`

-Now you need to install an SSL certificate on your server so you can use HTTPS:
+Now you need to install an SSL certificate on your server so you can use HTTPS.
+If you are running Ubuntu 20LTS or already have `snap` installed, you can proceed as follows:

+1. `sudo snap install --classic certbot`

+> Note that you will have to create an 'A Record' on the DNS of your domain to point to the IP of your server for this next step.
+If you don't know how to do it, [this guide might help you](https://www.namecheap.com/support/knowledgebase/article.aspx/319/2237/how-can-i-set-up-an-a-address-record-for-my-domain) as on most services the procedure is similar.
+Now we will run certbot and we need to tell that we run an nginx server.
+Here you will be prompted which domain you want to create and install the certificate for, select your domain:
+2. `sudo certbot --nginx`

 [Follow this instructions to install certbot and generate an ssl certificate so your server can use HTTPS](https://certbot.eff.org/lets-encrypt/ubuntufocal-nginx)

-> Note that you will have to create an 'A Record' on the DNS of your domain to point to the IP of your server.

 ## Updating the server
 Updating the server should always be pretty easy.
 These steps need to be run on the Yotter folder and with the python virtual env activated.